chelseapower/chelseapower.github.io/_posts/2019-11-11-working_with_sqlalchemy.markdown

 ![SQLAlchmey](http://drive.google.com/uc?export=view&id=1JxKwSRP2iH5fsU3A_77DV9bWdzDm1W0O)

-As you can see I started by bringing in the Order Detail table as it contains all of the fields I need for the first question.
+As you can see I started by bringing in the **order detail** table as it contains all of the fields I need for the first question.
 From here, I split the data into two separate groups to test the difference.

 ![Split1](http://drive.google.com/uc?export=view&id=1PJNEk-8kfiGYH0k2GBSQjjw5WeeU5J0K)

-Then I plotted the data, ran a normality test, created a sample distribution of the sample mean (because the data is skewed), and performed an ANOVA test that resulted with **p (4.7e-09) < α** where I could reject the null hypothesis.
+Then I plotted the data, ran a normality test, created a sample distribution of the sample mean (because the data wass skewed), and performed an ANOVA test that resulted with **p (4.7e-09) < α** where I could reject the null hypothesis.

-For my second question, I brought in a new set of fields that focused on the customer orders by region.
+For my second question, I brought in a new set of fields that focused on the **customer orders by region**.

 ![Query2](http://drive.google.com/uc?export=view&id=1ZJQA7Hxj9v5asafyelWAUg0kW5yvpvds)

 As you can see, I also left joined order and order details so I could work with all of the fields and information needed for this question's analysis.
-Here is a another [site](https://www.diffen.com/difference/Inner_Join_vs_Outer_Join) that I used to clarify the type of join that was needed.
+Here is a another [site](https://www.diffen.com/difference/Inner_Join_vs_Outer_Join) that I used to help in determing the type of join needed.

 This is the section where I was challenged working with `groupby` for the first time in order to manipulate the data (as you would in a tool like excel) and output bar charts.
 Luckily, my instructor directed me to this [site](https://chrisalbon.com/python/data_wrangling/pandas_apply_operations_to_groups/) that helped me figure things out.